 8 Gym Exercises (YOU’RE DOING WRONG!)

-Check out my client Jason Stone’s transformation where he put on a whole bunch of muscle
+Check out my client Jason Stone’s transformation where he gained a whole bunch of muscle

 We’ve all seen that guy in the gym bench pressing a ton of weight with hardly any range of motion.